huang12zheng/Dart-Data-Class-Generator/README.md

 ### **Usage**

 You can generate data classes either by the quick fix dialog or by running a command.
 In the quick fix dialog you have the option to not only generate whole data classes but also only specific methods.
-The command has the advantage of being able to generate multiple classes at the same time and also giving you error messages if there are errors in your class that make it impossible for the generator to work.
+The command has the advantage of being able to generate multiple classes at the same time.

 #### **Quick fix**